databyjp/embedkit/README.md

 # EmbedKit

-A Python library for generating embeddings from text and images using various models (Cohere, ColPali).
+A Python library for generating embeddings from text, images, and PDFs using various models (e.g. from Cohere, ColPali).

 ## Usage